-A general disclaimer before we deliver some practical winter driving advice: If there are any signs of ice accumulating on the roadways, or a significant accumulation of snow has fallen, DO NOT DRIVE.
+Pay attention to the weather forecasts and news before you drive.
+If there are any signs of ice accumulating on the roadways or a significant accumulation of snow has fallen, avoid driving.
 Ice is truly treacherous, and no amount of experience can completely remove the danger it poses.
-Also, heavy snow conditions can render a car (or even a AAA rescue toe truck) stranded.
-Running low on coffee or missing the last day of a sale at your favorite store is NOT worth your life (and if you’re running low on coffee, that’s your own fault for not keeping an emergency backup supply on hand).
+Heavy snow conditions can render a car (or even a AAA rescue tow truck) stranded.

 - Check the tread depth on your tires.
 If it is too low, get a new set (this applies year-round).

 - If your geography necessitates snow tires, have them ready and put them on before the first storm comes in.

 - Check your battery, antifreeze and washer fluid levels.

 - Always keep your gas tank more than half full.

 It can be easy to lose traction on icy roads, especially for rear-wheel drives.
 Be mindful of your steering and watch for other cars and potential dangers on the road.
 Giving yourself enough time to make a turn or notice and steer clear of any hazards will help prevent slipping.

 4. Allow extra time for stopping